Sambal Belacan Recipe

 - In a blender, grind chillis and belachan.
 You can also pound the ingredients using a mortar & pestle.

-- Transfer blended paste to a small bowl.
+- Make the sambal.
+Transfer blended paste to a small bowl.
 Add sugar, lime juice and salt to taste.
 Stir to mix well.
 You can store the chilli in refrigerator for about a week.
 It can be used as a chilli condiment or in stir fries.

 Noob Cook Tips